calvinhp/2020_Training_SaltStackOverview/slides.md

 ```

 ::: notes
-Would be preferrable to use Vault, but if you don't have it, not reason to not be safe
+Would be preferable to use Vault, but if you don't have it, not reason to not be safe
 :::

 # Bootstrap Continued {data-background-image="https://c1.staticflickr.com/3/2594/4155223042_87b5663358_o.jpg"}